 My paternal family is of Egyptian origin.
 They’re Christians; a minority in a Muslim country.
 In the 1960s, Egyptian Christians began to flee the country after it fell into tensions between power monopolizing dictators and the Muslim Brotherhood.
 There was a surge in Coptic diasporas throughout the world during this period as well.
 My father’s parents were well-educated, however, this did not directly facilitate life after immigrating to Canada.
 Their family lived in a quaint apartment before moving into a small home off the island of Montreal.

 To this very day, Christians in Egypt face disenfranchisement and persecution.
 Churches are burned and women of the faith face severe marginalization.
-Despite the hoards of data which shed light on the problem, it is
+Despite the hoards of data which shed light on the problem, it is irrelevant for those who claim to stand for “social justice”.

 The truth is we each have our very own backgrounds and personal grievances.
 Each person is unique, and we ought to avoid tribalizing society and subsequently disqualifying the opinions of those from who we don’t want to hear.